Gunjankadam/Lockr/README.md

+# Lockr
-# 🔐 Lockr: Premium Secure Vault & Password Manager
+Premium Secure Vault & Password Manager

 Lockr is a military-grade, cross-platform security application designed to provide a "Secrets in your Pocket" experience.
 Built with a focus on high-fidelity UI/UX and uncompromising security, Lockr protects your digital life using a multi-layered authentication architecture.

 ---

-## 🌟 Vision & Design Philosophy
+##  Vision & Design Philosophy

 Lockr isn't just a utility; it's a premium experience.
 - **Aesthetics First**: Utilizing Glassmorphism, fluid Framer Motion animations, and a curated "Zinc & Electric Blue" dark mode theme.